SDCOR: Scalable Density-based Clustering for Local Outlier Detection in Massive-Scale Datasets: Proposed approach

 An alternative for this is to use hierarchical clustering algorithms, which typically present a higher computational load than K-means.
 For this matter, we decide to adopt a K-means variant, which, for every subdivided subcluster obtained through K-means, we apply DBSCAN again to verify its cohesion.
 Finally, we increase the value of $ \mathbb{K} $ for K-means, from 2 till a value for which\footnote{Here, the upper bound for $ \mathbb{K} $ is $ \lfloor \left|\Re_i\right|/\left( p+1\right)\rfloor $, to avoid the singularity problem for every subdivided subcluster of retained objects. $ \left|\Re_i\right| $ stands for the cardinality of the $ i $-th minicluster of retained points.}, three conditions for every subdivided subcluster are met: to be coherent, not to be singular, and having a covariance determinant less than or equal to $ \delta_i $.

 Fig.~\ref{figure-BreakNonConvxClustSmallPiecKmns}c illustrates a scenario in which three smaller miniclusters are represented as the K-means output in different colors; centroids and tolerance ellipses are shown as in Fig.~\ref{figure-BreakNonConvxClustSmallPiecKmns}b.
 The covariance determinant values are equal to 0.12, 1.02, and 0.10 for respectively the green, red and blue subdivided subclusters.
 As it is obvious, all subdivided subclusters are coherent and not singular, with much smaller determinants than the threshold and much tighter spatial volumes as such.
 Ultimately, after attaining acceptable subclusters, it is time to update the temporary clustering model w.r.t. them, in regard to Algorithm~\ref{algo_MiniClustMake}.

-Algorithm~\ref{algo_RetSetClust} shows all the steps required to cluster data points retained in the memory buffer.
+Algorithm~\ref{algo_RetSetClust} shows all the steps required to cluster the data elements retained in the memory buffer.
+First, DBSCAN is applied to the retained set with the optimal parameters concerning the original distribution; some miniclusters, maybe along with some noisy points, will be identified.
+Then for every detected minicluster out of the sustained objects, we evaluate whether it qualifies for being considered as a valid minicluster conforming with the three conditions of being coherent, not being singular, and not exceeding the determinant threshold.
+At first, the singularity term is checked out, and in the case of being singular, the related minicluster points are discarded; otherwise, the closest initial minicluster will be found through Mahalanobis distance, and the corresponding covariance determinant will be exerted as the required constraining threshold.

+If the determinant limitation is not violated, then such minicluster is qualified for being added to the temporary clustering model, and thereafter, its points in the memory will be obviated.
+Conversely, in the instance of determinant violation, the K-means variant is utilized for the division strategy, as for every subdivided subcluster, the mentioned three indispensable conditions shall be met.
+In case that K-means fails, the correspondent unbroken minicluster is discarded; oppositely, if K-means succeeds, the authentic subdivided subclusters are appended to the temporary clustering model.
+At last, the initial retained set passed to Algorithm~\ref{algo_RetSetClust} is replaced with the entire undecided objects after the described procedure.

 \paragraph{Trying to assign retained objects in the buffer to the newly created miniclusters} After checking on retained objects in the buffer in case of being capable of forming a new minicluster, it would be necessary to examine the remaining retained objects once more, w.r.t.
 Algorithm~\ref{algo_RetSetMemb}; i.e., it ought to be inspected whether or not they could be assigned to the newly created miniclusters, in the same cycle of membership checking and minicluster updating, like what was done in Subsection~\ref{parg_AssgnRetObjBuffNewUpdMinClst}.
 The reason for this concern is that, due to limitations connected to the utilized density-based clustering algorithm, such objects may not have been capable of being an active member of any of the newly created subclusters, even though they lie in the associated accepted Mahalanobis radius.
 Hence, it becomes essential to check again the assignment of these latter retained objects.